Driving Posture Guide: Prevent Back Pain on Long Commutes

 Seat wedges address one of the most common car seat problems: insufficient thigh support and poor hip positioning.
 A wedge that slopes slightly downward from back to front can help maintain the natural curve of your lower back while reducing pressure on the backs of your thighs.

-Some drivers benefit from coccyx cushions that feature a cut-out section to reduce pressure on the tailbone, especially helpful for those with existing back problems or after long periods of sitting.
+Some drivers benefit from coccyx cushions that feature a cut-out section to reduce pressure on the tailbone.
+This is especially helpful for those with existing back problems or after long periods of sitting.

 Neck and Shoulder Support